resoai/TileBoard/README.md

     */
    wsUrl: 'ws://hassio.local:8123/api/websocket',

-   /* authToken: Optional Long live token that you can create in your HomeAssistant
+   /* authToken: Optional Long live token that you can create in your HomeAssistant.
+You should never add this if HA is exposed via internet.
     */
    authToken: null,
    /* pingConnection: Set to false disable pinging of the websocket connection.